 Keith Lynch joined Chondrial Therapeutics in October 2019 as the Vice President of Manufacturing and Supply Chain, bringing more than 19 years’ experience to the company.
 Previously, Mr. Lynch held leadership roles at a variety of pharmaceutical and biotechnology companies where he managed manufacturing and supply chain operations for multiple products at various stages of drug development.
 Most recently, Mr. Lynch held the position of Associate Director in the Global Technical Operations group supporting External Manufacturing at Merck and Co., Inc., where he supported the external manufacture of Keytruda® and Zinplava®.
 Prior to Merck, Mr. Lynch served as the Director of Manufacturing for Oncobiologics, Inc. (now Outlook Therapeutics, Inc.) a company that was focused on the development of biosimilar candidates of commercially available products like Humira® and Avastin®.
 Before joining Oncobiologics, he was a Director of Manufacturing at AppTec Laboratory Services, Inc. (now WuXi AppTec, Inc.) a contract development and manufacturing organization supporting companies in non-clinical and clinical development.
 Mr. Lynch began his career on the manufacturing floor at Immunomedics, Inc. and ImClone Systems, Inc. (now Eli Lilly and Co.) supporting the manufacture of CEA-Scan®, Leukoscan® and Erbitux®.
 Mr. Lynch graduated with a B.S.in Biology from Muhlenberg College, where his was president of his fraternity, Sigma Phi Epsilon.

-Jennifer Spokes Johansson joined Larimar Therapeutics in December 2016 as Vice President, Regulatory Affairs and Counsel, bringing more than 20 years of pharmaceutical legal and regulatory experience to the company.
-Most recently, Ms. Johansson served as senior vice president, regulatory policy and counsel for Putney (acquired by Dechra), an early stage veterinary generics company.
+Jennifer Spokes Johansson joined Larimar Therapeutics in December 2016, bringing more than 25 years of pharmaceutical legal, regulatory and compliance experience to the company.
+Ms. Johansson previously served as senior vice president, regulatory policy and counsel for Putney (acquired by Dechra), an early stage veterinary generics company.
 While at Putney from company initiation through exit, she was chair of the Generic Animal Drug Alliance and a member of the industry negotiation teams for the Animal Generic Drug User Fee Act and its reauthorization.
 Prior to Putney, Ms. Johansson served as vice president of regulatory affairs, as well as counsel, for Andrx (now Teva), a human drug company focused on generics and pharmaceutical delivery.
 Before joining Andrx, she was an associate in a leading food and drug regulatory practice at the law firm of Patton Boggs (now Squire Patton Boggs) in Washington, DC.
 Ms. Johansson started her career in laboratory research at the National Institutes of Health.
 Ms. Johansson graduated with an AB, cum laude with Distinction in Biology from Duke University and holds a JD, magna cum laude, from Boston University School of Law, where she was an editor of the Boston University Law Review.
 She is a member of the bars of Massachusetts and Washington, DC.

 John Berman joined Larimar Therapeutics in January 2017 as Vice President of Finance and Operations, bringing more than 20 years’ experience to the company.
 Previously, Mr. Berman spent 14 years at Teva Pharmaceutical Industries where he held various positions of increasing responsibility.
 Most recently, Mr. Berman held the position of Senior Director of Corporate Alliance Management, where he worked closely for some of the largest brands in the Teva portfolio on both R&D and commercial alliances.
 Prior to that, he worked on the commercial side of the business where he led the finance team for the branded US Oncology Business, with revenue of nearly $1B.
 Mr. Berman also served in Teva’s R&D organization where he managed finance and business operations.
 Prior to joining Teva, John worked in financial planning and analysis at Cell Pathways, CDNow, Toll Brothers, and PricewaterhouseCoopers.
 Mr. Berman earned a BA in Economics from the College of Arts and Sciences at the University of Pennsylvania and an MBA from the Wharton School at the University of Pennsylvania.
 Mr. Berman is a Certified Public Accountant and holds the Chartered Financial Analyst designation.